Interacting Regional Policies in Containing a Disease: Introduction

 \section{Introduction}

-Global problems, from climate change to disease control, are hard to address without policy coordination across borders.
-In particular, pandemics, like COVID-19, are challenging to contain because governments fail to coordinate efforts.
+Global problems, from climate change to financial crises to disease control, are hard to address without policy coordination across borders.
+Carbon emissions in one region are everyone's problem, as are financial collapses, as well as the spread of an infectious disease.
+Coordinating policies across jurisdictions both in terms of timing and scale are important whenever problems have spillovers.
+In this paper we shed light on this problem by examining how different types of decentralized policies fare compared to more centralized policies at containing the spread of an infectious disease.

+In particular, pandemics, like COVID-19, are challenging to contain if governments fail to coordinate efforts.
 Without vaccines or herd immunity, governments have responded to infections by limiting constituents' interactions in areas where an outbreak exceeds a threshold of infections.
 Such regional quarantine policies are used by towns, cities, counties, states, and countries, and trace to the days of the black plague.
 Over the past 150 years, regional quarantines have been used to combat cholera, diphtheria, typhoid, flus, polio, ebola, and COVID-19 \cite{hardy1993cholera,gensini2004concept,tognotti2013lessons,drazen2014ebola}, but rarely with coordination across borders.

 Decentralized policies across jurisdictions have two major shortcomings.
 First, governments care primarily about their own citizens and do not account for how their infections impact other jurisdictions: the resulting lack of coordination can lead to worse overall outcomes than a global policy \cite{jacksonl2013,holtz2020interdependence,cheng2020variations}.
-Second, some governments only pay attention to what goes on within their borders, which leads them to under-forecast their own infection rates.
+Second, many governments are inward-looking, only paying attention to internal situations, which leads them to under-forecast their own infection rates.

-We examine three types of quarantine policies to understand the impact of non-coordination: (i) those controlled by one actor with control of the whole society -- ``single regime policies,'' (ii) those controlled by separate jurisdictions that only react to internal infection rates -- ``myopic jurisdictional policies,'' and (iii) those controlled by separate jurisdictions that are proactive and track infections outside of their jurisdiction as well as within when deciding on when to quarantine -- ``proactive jurisdictional policies.''
+We examine three types of quarantine policies to understand the impact of non-coordination: (i) those controlled by one actor with control of the whole society -- ``\emph{single regime policies},'' (ii) those controlled by separate jurisdictions that are inward-looking and only react to internal infection rates, or ``{\sl reactive}'' for short and (iii) those controlled by separate jurisdictions that are outward-looking, tracking infections outside of their jurisdiction as well as within to forecast their infection rates when deciding when to quarantine, or ``{\sl proactive}'' for short.